heyyyjude/sync-py/README.md

 ## To Do list

 * [ ] Create a dry run function if possible
-* [ ] Refactoring for a name of variables and functions
+* [ ] Refactor for a name of variables and functions
 * [ ] Integrate these files into a snakemake pipeline